rpherbig/rpherbig.github.io/_posts/2021-05-25-forecasting-my-process.md

 # Step 1 - create the backlog

 Everyone has their own way to do this part.
-My preferred method is Story Mapping([1](https://www.jpattonassociates.com/user-story-mapping/), [2](https://cardboardit.com/2019/05/hate-estimating-try-doing-a-user-story-map-instead/)) using [Miro](https://miro.com/).
+My preferred method is Story Mapping([Jeff Patton on User Story Mapping](https://www.jpattonassociates.com/user-story-mapping/), [Hate Estimating?
+Try doing a User Story Map instead](https://cardboardit.com/2019/05/hate-estimating-try-doing-a-user-story-map-instead/)) using [Miro](https://miro.com/).

 # Step 2a (optional) - sample the backlog

 A key component of a forecast is the size of the backlog.
 Ideally we would estimate the size of every backlog item.

-When that's not feasible, we can use sampling to reduce the backlog-to-be-sized to a manageable amount ([1](https://medium.com/forecasting-using-data/sampling-an-introduction-b116d075e180), [2](https://medium.com/forecasting-using-data/sampling-probability-and-certainty-3e105e065138), [3](https://medium.com/forecasting-using-data/sampling-applying-to-software-forecasting-a97cb10e2f23)) with a minimal impact on forecast quality.
+When that's not feasible, we can use sampling to reduce the backlog-to-be-sized to a manageable amount ([Sampling, an Introduction](https://medium.com/forecasting-using-data/sampling-an-introduction-b116d075e180) and [Sampling, probability and certainty](https://medium.com/forecasting-using-data/sampling-probability-and-certainty-3e105e065138), [Sampling, probability and certainty](https://medium.com/forecasting-using-data/sampling-applying-to-software-forecasting-a97cb10e2f23)) with a minimal impact on forecast quality.
 More samples means higher confidence that the samples are representative of the whole, but also takes more time to size.

 | Samples | Probability the next sample falls within the previously seen range |
 | ----------- | ----------- |